Skip to Main Content

 Morning:

-At the hotel, we’ll be joined by Professor Jeremy Yudkin, chairperson of Boston University’s Musicology Department, for a presentation on topics related to our program
+At the hotel, we’ll be joined by Professor Jeremy Yudkin, former chairperson of Boston University’s Musicology Department, for a for a talk about the upcoming concerts we will be experiencing this weekend.

 Lunch: